What is Bitcoin Gold? Everything You Need to Know About the Hard Fork

 Replay protection is critical when implementing a fork of an existing blockchain.
 The shared code and wallet addresses between BTC and BTG make it possible to implement a replay attack.
 Basically, if you want to conduct a transaction on both BTC and BTG at the same time, you’re fine.
 However, if you want to pay someone in BTC and keep your BTG, you’re open to an attack.
 An attacker could send a false signal between the forks that causes you to lose both currencies when you only meant to send one.

-Bitcoin Gold recently announced that they’d offer full replay protection on BTG to prevent such attacks.
+Bitcoin Gold offers full replay protection on BTG to prevent such attacks.
 The solution involves a SIGHASH_FORK_ID mechanism that rehashes transactions, meaning they can’t be transferred across from BTC to BTG.

 What People are Saying About Bitcoin Gold